 + Indicates this faculty member is the recipient of the Distinguished Teaching Award.

-Diliana Angelova, Assistant Professor.
-Gender, early Christian art, Byzantine art, late antique art, the Virgin Mary, early Christian empresses, imperial iconography, power and material culture, the empress Helena, the relic of the True Cross, urban development of Constantinople, textiles, ivories, mythology in Byzantine art, myth and genre in Archaic and Classical Greek art, romantic love in ancient and medieval art.
+Diliana Angelova, Associate Professor.
+Early Christian and Byzantine Art, women, gender, material culture, history of ideas, late antique art, the Virgin Mary, early Christian empresses, imperial iconography, power and material culture, the empress Helena, the relic of the True Cross, urban development of Constantinople, textiles, ivories, mythology in Byzantine art, myth and genre in Archaic and Classical Greek art, and romantic love in ancient and medieval art.

 Daniel Boyarin, Professor.
 Gender and sexuality, rhetoric, Judaism, Christianity, Talmud, genealogy of religion.